Herat Afghanistan Travel Guide

 If donating, work through established, reputable international NGOs or trusted local organizations.

-Support local artisans and businesses directly when shopping to ensure your money benefits the community.
+Support local artisans and businesses directly when you go shopping to ensure your money benefits the community.

 Samarkand, Bukhara, Khiva have gorgeously preserved Silk Road cities, once closely linked to Herat's Timurid era.